 This orange chiffon cake recipe produces a cake with a super light and fluffy chiffon like texture and a citrusy tangy orange taste.
 It is light, flavoursome and moist.
-There is no butter or coconut milk used and number of eggs and amount of sugar used is relatively low, making this a pretty “healthy” cake.
+There is no butter or coconut milk used and number of eggs used is relatively low.
+To make this a “healthy” cake, reduce the sugar content by substituting half the sugar with a sugar substitute.

 (for a 8 inch chiffon cake tin)